spences10/blog.scottspence.me/posts/2018/2018-12-31-job-hunt-dev-project/index.md

 updated each time I was asked a question that was not already on there.
 Towards the end I had quite a comprehensive list.

-name and shame pearson frank and their shady approach
+name and shame pearson frank and their shady approach, venquis for being generally useless

 <!-- Links -->